tweag/monad-bayes/docs/source/usage.md

   return var
 ```

-is really an unnormalized measure, rather than a probability distribution. `normalize` views it as of type `Weighted Integrator Double`, which is isomorphic to `(Double -> (Double, Log Double) -> Double)`.
+is really an unnormalized measure, rather than a probability distribution. `normalize` views it as of type `Weighted Integrator Double`, which is isomorphic to `((Double -> (Double, Log Double)) -> (Double, Log Double))`.
 This can be used to compute the normalization constant, and divide the integrator's output by it, all within `Integrator`.

 ### Independent forward sampling

-For any program of type `p = MonadSample m => m a`, we may do `sampleIO p` or `runST $ sampleSTfixed p`.
+For any program of type `p = MonadSample m => m a`, we may do `sampler p` or `runST $ sampleSTfixed p`.
 Note that if there are any calls to `factor` in the program, then it cannot have type `MonadSample m`.

 ### Independent weighted sampling